 Homework and study times are essential for teaching the students a sense of personal responsibility.
-To facilitate this, each student is provided with an assignment pad that matches the classroom assignment board.
-Each student is given time during the school day to write down his or her assignments.
-Parents/guardians are encouraged to reference the class Teacher Pages through the school website or to contact the teacher with questions related to homework assignments.
+Parents/guardians are encouraged to reference Seesaw or Google Classroom or to contact the teacher with questions related to homework assignments.

-Students may return to school after dismissal for books and materials prior to 4:00 p.m.
+Students may return to school after dismissal for forgotten books and materials prior to 4:00 p.m.
 They must check in with the office staff before proceeding to their classroom.
 This is for the safety of the students, as school personnel are not on site to provide supervision.

-Students are expected to make up class work and homework missed due to absences.
-A student will be allowed one day for each day absent to turn in missed assignments.
+Students are expected to make up classwork and homework missed due to absences.
+Due dates for make-up assignments are determined by the classroom teacher.
 Missing work will be provided to students upon their return to school after an illness.
 If your child is home sick, please do not call in for missing work.
-We aim to allow students the time needed to recover so that they will be well enough to return to school.
+We are committed to allowing students the time needed to recover so that they will be well enough to return to school.